Skip to content

 Simona Ciampi

-Simona is currently the Associate Director, Online Member Engagement for AACC, the American Association for Clinical Chemistry, a global scientific society dedicated to achieving better health through laboratory medicine.
+Simona Ciampi is the Community Manager for Alkemy enabling evolution.
+At the time of publishing this blog post she was the Associate Director, Online Member Engagement for AACC, the American Association for Clinical Chemistry.
 She uses her passion for bringing people together with a purpose to create plans and drive adoption for the association’s online community, engaging and activating members with tactical psychology, marketing, communications, and simply people skills.
 Formerly, she consulted for the World Bank and worked as a Marketing and Communications Manager in the private sector.
 She has a Masters Degree in Communications from the University of Salerno (Italy), a certification in Digital Marketing and a certification in Business Administration from the Georgetown University School of Continuing Studies.